 Jonesboro, Georgia is located in Clayton County and is the county seat.
-At Millar & Mixon, LLC, we focus our practice on representing persons seriously injured in motor vehicle accidents in the Jonesboro and Clayton County area.
+At The Millar Law Firm, we focus our practice on representing persons seriously injured in motor vehicle accidents in the Jonesboro and Clayton County area.
 Clayton County lies within the five-county core of the Atlanta metropolitan area.
 While the Jonesboro city limits encompass only 2.6 square miles, the city is located just 12 miles south of Atlanta and residents can easily take advantage of the employment, cultural, and entertainment options in the state capital.

 Tourism is an important sector of Jonesboro’s economy; it is the city’s primary source of revenue.
 The city was the setting for Tara, the fictional plantation in Margaret Mitchell‘s epic novel Gone with the Wind.
 Several local attractions bring this well-known story to life including the Road to Tara Museum, located in Jonesboro’s 1867 Historic Train Depot; Stately Oaks Plantation; and the Southern Belles and Whistles Tour, which highlights the impact of the Civil War and Gone with the Wind on Jonesboro.